Which brand can tackle the toughest stains?

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-We've gathered information on 65 laundry detergents.Find a laundry detergent
+We've tested 63 laundry detergents.Find a laundry detergent

 If someone ingests a cleaning product: